kgrid/kgrid-cli/README.md

 ## Quick Start

-Node.js is required to use this CLI kit.
+Node.js is required to use this CLI kit and can be found at https://nodejs.org/en/.

 In your terminal:
 - Clone this repo